kilroy-code/flexstore/README.md

 In this example, the app synchronizes all users, groups, messages, and media -- not just the ones that the user is interested in.
 A stand-alone relay would probably do that, while a mobile client app would probably be more selective.
 Collections can be as specialized as the app needs them to be.
-E.g., instead of "messages" for all groups, an app could make an "apple-group-ledger" collection, that has various kinds of items (e.g., message, iou, vote, ...).
+E.g., instead of "messages" for all groups, an app could make an "my-group-ledger" collection, that has various kinds of items (e.g., message, iou, vote, ...).

 ### Dynamic Sync: